 Like most teens, I would often become engrossed in playing video games on the computer.
 Yet, the final score really mattered little to me.
 When it was dinner time or game night, I happily stopped the game to go eat dinner or play fun games with my dad and brother.
 Spending time with my family always won out over playing a video game by myself.
 ALWAYS!!!
 Scrabble, Connect Four, Gin Rummy, Sorry, Monopoly, Risk, King's Corner, Twister, Pictionary, Trivial Pursuit, Uno, playing whiffle ball in the backyard, we loved it all.

 "Gaming disorder" is defined as a pattern of persistent or recurring gaming behavior (digital or online) that includes the following:

 1.) impaired control over gaming

 2.) making gaming a priority over other life interests and daily activities

 3.) continuation/escalation of gaming despite negative consequences

-4.) results in significant impairment in personal, family, social, educational or occupational
+4.) results in significant impairment in personal, family, social, educational or occupational areas of functioning

 Here are some signs your teen may have Gaming Disorder: